Dear readers of ADxS.org, please forgive the disruption.

 • Poorer ability to self-regulate

-• Self-regulatory ability is an even better predictor of career success than intelligence
+• Self-regulation ability is an even better predictor of professional success than intelligence

-Addiction problems are closely related to the preference for immediate reward.
-Addiction problems are typical stress symptoms
+Addiction problems are closely linked to the preference for immediate rewards.
+Addiction problems are typical symptoms of stress

-Delay aversion can be described as the mirror image of delay discounting and the antithesis of procrastination in the sense of a regulatory disorder.
+Delay aversion can be described as the mirror image of the devaluation of later rewards (delay discounting) and represents the opposite pole of procrastination in the sense of a regulatory disorder.

 Delay aversion occurs in both children and adults with ADHD.
-Delay aversion is a temporally persistent motivational deficit that can be reduced or eliminated by increased subjective motivational incentives.19
+Delay aversion is a persistent motivational deficit that can be reduced or eliminated by increasing subjective motivational incentives.20

 9.3.1.
 Delay aversion in ADHD